mistrello96/SOMCPU/README.md

 - Possibility to use a toroidal topology
 - Possibility to decay the learning rate and/or the radius exponentially
 - Number of threads

+The input samples must be provided in tab-separated format.

 For all the other functions, please refer to the help menu included in the tool
 --------------------------------------------------------